00xNetrunner/Cheatsheets/README.md

 - [Aircrack-ng](aircrack.md) - Cheatsheet for using Aircrack-ng to audit wireless networks.

+- [Bettercap](bettercap.md) - Commands for network reconnaissance, sniffing, ARP spoofing, MITM attacks with Bettercap.

 - [GPG](gpg.md) - Commands for GPG encryption, decryption, key management, and more.

 - [Hashcat](hashcat.md) - Useful Hashcat commands and examples for password cracking.

 - [Nmap](nmap.md) - Cheatsheet for Nmap scanning and scripting.

 - [Reformat USB](reformat-usb.md) - Steps for reformatting a USB drive on Linux and Windows.

 - [WiFi Handshake](wifi-handshake.md) - Capturing and cracking WiFi handshakes.